cjonesrun3/Tkinter-Calendar-Widget/README.md

  A simple calendar widget that uses the ttk treeview as a base.

  **INSTALL**

- Just drop the TreeCalendar directory into your sitepackages and import TreeCalnedar.
+ Just drop the TreeCalendar directory into your sitepackages and import TreeCalendar.
 See testing.py for configuration options.

 ![alt text](https://github.com/cjonesrun3/Tkinter-Calendar-Widget/blob/master/TreeCalImg.PNG)